 1/4 tsp liquid rennet (you can buy vegetable or animal rennet, I go with vegetable only because it seems to make me less sick to my stomach thinking about vegetable rennet instead of animal rennet.)

 2 TBS water for the rennet to dissolve in, yes even though it's liquid you need to mix it well with the water.
-DON'T SKIP THIS STEP.
+DON'T SKIP THIS STEP.1/4 cup cultured buttermilk

 1 to 2 tsp salt